sourdragon/second-brain/Spaces/Home/Journal/First File.md

 - She does add value to your life...
 - You are hopelessly diseased and cant stop thinking about her at times. (or can I? maybe i can stop)

+Hmm i do feel at times, she doesnt care for me like
+- When she didnt try to talk to me at flag lounge at the first / second day.
+-